-Environmental justice cases are important for the future of communities according to the Department of Energy (DOE).
+Environmental justice cases are important for the future of communities, according to the Department of Energy (DOE).
 While it may seem like it takes a special lawyer, the type of lawyers that handle environmental justice cases are personal injury lawyers.
-Personal injury lawyers handle tort cases, which include any case where a person is injured in some way.
+Personal injury lawyers handle tort cases, which include any case where a negligent party injures you in some way.

 In these cases, the actions of others damaged the environment, which also damaged people within the community.
 A personal injury lawyer takes action to address those injuries with legal proceedings.
-If your community is being hurt by environmental injustice, connect with a personal injury lawyer to see what your legal options are.
+If environmental injustice is hurting your community, connect with a personal injury lawyer to learn about your legal options.

 The U.S. Environmental Protection Agency (EPA) oversees the enforcement of environmental laws across the United States.
 When there is a violation, local and federal authorities turn to the EPA for guidance and to take legal action.
 The EPA also guides the development of legislation related to protecting the environment.

 Whether they realize it or not, everyone is familiar with examples of environmental justice.
 The predominant culture in the sixties and seventies produced many examples of people trying to protect their right to influence how the environment is treated within their communities.
-There are many examples of companies that made decisions that have negative impacts on the environment while communities across the country fight to stop the negative impact of those decisions.
+There are many examples of companies that made decisions that negatively impact the environment, while communities across the country fight to stop the negative impact of those decisions.

-For example, the situation in Flint, Michigan where the water is highly contaminated by lead and other contaminants is a good example of a community pushing for environmental justice.
+For example, the situation in Flint, Michigan—where the water is highly contaminated by lead and other contaminants—is a good example of a community pushing for environmental justice.
 The company that built and installed the pipes used inferior products that contaminated water across the city.
-Residents of Flint, as well as many people around the world, are pushing the government to hold the company responsible and to help clean up the mess that was made.
+Residents of Flint and many people around the world are pushing the government to hold the company responsible and help clean up the mess they made.

 Seeking legal action is not always required.
 It is possible that you can work with the other party to resolve your issues.
-For instance, if the environmental injustice occurs on a smaller level and impacts fewer people, such as the residents of a single apartment complex, it might be possible to utilize other legal strategies and methods to have the problem corrected.
-If this does not work, then there is still the legal system that you will be able to work through in the event that you cannot utilize other strategies.
+For instance, if the environmental injustice occurs on a smaller level and impacts fewer people, such as the residents of a single apartment complex, it might be possible to utilize other legal strategies and methods to correct the problem.
+If this does not work, there is still the legal system you will be able to work through in the event you cannot utilize other strategies.

 However, with larger issues related to environmental injustice, where it impacts many people, remediation could be expensive and significant.
 The other party may not want to invest the money into doing the right thing if they do not have to.
 In this event, seeking legal action could be the only way to correct the issue.

 For example, if you live in a town with lead-contaminated water, discussing the issue with your landlord may not do anything to correct it.
-You may need to take on the city’s water provider, treatment plants, or the city municipality itself in order to see the possibility of any changes.
+You may need to take on the city’s water provider, treatment plants, or the city municipality itself to see any possible changes.
 Unless you have experience working on legal cases against large entities, working with a lawyer could help you throughout the process to keep the case on track.

-If you have been the victim of environmental injustice, you could speak with a lawyer to learn more about your legal options for recourse.
-Contact Ben Crump Law, PLLC at (800) 959-1444
+If you have been the victim of environmental injustice, you could speak with our team member about your legal options for recourse.
+Contact Ben Crump Law, PLLC,

 for a free consultation to learn more.
-We work on a contingency-fee-basis, so you do not owe us anything upfront.
-If we win your case, we take a fee from your award.
+We work on a contingency-fee basis, so you do not owe us anything upfront.
+We handle many different types of environmental justice cases.